josefglatz/cropvariantsbuilder/README.md

 to
 `EXT:my_nice_site_extension/Configuration/ImageManipulation/CropVariants.yaml`
 and modify it however you want.
-Whith that approach, you have no dependencies on the default CropVariants.yaml of EXT:cropvariantsbuilder
+Whith that approach, you have no dependencies on the default CropVariants.yaml of `EXT:cropvariantsbuilder`.

 ### Example of using your own CropVariants.yaml file while using the `\TYPO3\CMS\Core\Configuration\Loader\YamlFileLoader->load()` imports feature